History of SKAGEN

 - Fees charged by the fund would depend on the manager’s success at outperforming.
 In other words, when customers obtain favourable returns relative to the benchmark index, SKAGEN charges a higher fee up to a defined ceiling.
 And vice versa.

-- SKAGEN’s portfolio managers, along with other employees and founders, invest their own money in the company’s equity and fixed income funds.
+- SKAGEN’s portfolio managers, along with other employees, invest their own money in the company’s equity and fixed income funds.

 Where others fear to tread